osg-htc/operations/docs/create_a_service.md

 At IU, this script writes status information to a shared file system common to all services operated there.

+If the above conventions as to the location of the script and its name are followed there is a script on puppet.grid.iu.edu that will automatically add the script from the shared file system to the official puppet repository and install it on the service VM.
+Currently this installation script is privately owned by Scott Teige but can be made public as needed.

 ### The format of the monitor report file

 The monitoring script writes a file to /net/nas01/Public/status/svc_name/stamp